Has the question of spousal support come up in your NYC divorce?

 Whether you consider yourself the “breadwinner” of the relationship, or work as a “homemaker” and are not otherwise employed, or your personal financial situation is roughly equal to that of your spouse or partner, accounting for spousal support can be crucial in any divorce situation.

 It can have, in some cases, a permanent upward or downward impact on your finances.

 Courts attempt to award spousal support in order to avoid divorces that would culminate in unfair financial situations for either party.
 Spousal support is not a safety net designed purely for either gender, specifically, and courts apply the same considerations to account for income disparities without regard to spousal gender.

+Temporary maintenance in NY is governed by a formula.
 As part of a pending separation proceeding, a party can move the court to order temporary maintenance while the action is pending before it.
 New York has in place a law that courts must follow in determining the amount of any maintenance awarded in response to such a motion.